 PADI Rescue Diver

+This course is often described by our students as one of the most rewarding and fun courses you will ever sign up to.
 If you’re looking to complete your PADI Rescue Diver Course, the chances are that you’ve got quite a few dives already logged but you’re at the stage where you would like to feel that bit more self reliant as a diver.
 You already know that the chances of an incident happening are rare but of course they do happen once in a while.
 You’re pretty happy with your own dive skills but at the same time you know that accidents can happen and it would be handy to have the skills to deal with it before a drama becomes a crisis!
-Does that sound something like you?
+Above all common sense, anticipation and good judgement are key to the Rescue divers success.

 You must already hold your PADI Advanced Open Water certification or equivalent in addition to which, you’ll have completed your Emergency First Response (EFR) Course or something similar.
 (See the Emergency First Response web page) After all, there’s not much point rescuing an unconcious diver from the sea bed and then finding out you don’t know what to do at the surface.
 You may already have a first aid/CPR qualification from work perhaps.
 That’ll do nicely.
 Here at Dive Odyssea, if you complete your EFR and PADI Rescue Diver course together, then we’ll even drop the price for you.

 There is an element of self study followed by class and pool sessions that you complete in your own time frame.
 Once we’re both happy there, we then move onto the Open Water phase where we practice those skills before moving on to a full rescue scenario.
+Skills taught include dealing with tired and panicked divers on the surface and underwater, search patterns, oxygen administration, scene management, surfacing the unconscious diver and in water resuscitation.
 The emphasis like all PADI courses, is not only to give you the skills, but to give you the confidence in your own abilities.
 That’s why there’s no time frame for this.
 You’re ready when you feel you’re ready!